calpt/itrain/README.md

 ## Setup & Requirements

-The code in this repository was developed using Python v3.6.8, PyTorch v1.7.1 and [adapter-transformers v1.1.1](https://github.com/Adapter-Hub/adapter-transformers), which is based on [HugginFace Transformers v3.5.1](https://github.com/huggingface/transformers).
+The code in this repository was developed using Python v3.6.8, PyTorch v1.7.1 and [adapter-transformers v1.1.1](https://github.com/Adapter-Hub/adapter-transformers), which is based on [HuggingFace Transformers v3.5.1](https://github.com/huggingface/transformers).
 Using version different from the ones specified might not work.

 After setting up Python and PyTorch (ideally in a virtual environment), all additional requirements together with the `itrain` package can be installed using: